 Probability sampling is also known as 'random sampling' or 'chance sampling'.
 Under probability sampling design, every item of the universe has got an equal chance of getting selected to be a part of the sample.
 It can also be called as a lottery method in which individual units are picked up from the whole group not by design, but by some scientific process.
 Here it is blind chance alone that establishes whether one item or the other item is selected or rejected.
-The results obtained from probability or random sampling can be assured in terms of probability i.e., one can measure the errors of estimation or the significance of random sampling design over the non-probability or deliberate sampling design.
+The results obtained from probability or random sampling can be assured in terms of probability i.e., one can measure the errors of estimation or the significance of results obtained from a random sample, and this fact brings out the dominance of random sampling design over the non-probability or deliberate sampling design.
 Random sampling ensures the law of Statistical Regularity which states that if on an average the sample chosen is a random one, the sample will have the same composition and characteristics as the universe.
 This is the reason why random sampling is considered to be the best technique of selecting a sample.